rahul45kr/fullstack_employee_app/README.md

-# Fullstack Employee Management System
+# Fullstack Employee Record System

 A full stack Employee Management System built using React (frontend) and Spring Boot (backend) with RESTful APIs.
 It allows users to add, update, delete, and view employee data.